cjimti/mk/_posts/2018-07-15-kibana-kubernetes.md

 ## Project [Namespace]

 I use `the-project` as a namespace for all my examples and testing.
 [Kubernetes Namespaces] are the main delimiter I use for security and organization.
-Configuration files are organized by project and projects by namespace, therefore I always include a namespace configuration.
-There is no harm in asking Kubernets to create a namespace that already exists, an error will be returned confirming it's existence.
+Configuration files are organized by project, and in Kubernetes, these projects are separated by namespace; therefore I always include a namespace configuration.
+There is no harm in asking Kubernetes to create a namespace that already exists; an error is returned confirming its existence.

 `00-namespace.yml`:
 ```yaml